DEGREES OF FREEDOM-2

 STATICALLY INDETERMINATE STRUCTURES

-If you get the degrees as negative, NEGATIVE Degrees of freedom means some member (or link) is redundant in terms of assembly of a structure.
-Structures with redundant members (negative number of degrees of freedom) are called statically indeterminate structures.
+Negative degrees of freedom means some link is redundant in a structure.
+Statically indeterminate structures have redundant members.
 They are very difficult to analyze than the simple determinate structures.
 However a redundant member can carry a load in the structure.

 Equation for the degree of freedom